Periodic curves for general endomorphisms of $\mathbb C\mathbb P^1\times \mathbb C\mathbb P^1$: Iterates of quadratic rational functions

 be a rational function of degree two.
 Then the following holds: \begin{itemize} \item[i)] The group $\Sigma(A)$ is a cyclic group of order two generated by the Möbius transformation \be \l{mua} \mu_A(z) = \frac{(cd-af)z + (ce - bf)}{(ae - bd)z + (af - cd)}. \ee

 \item[ii)] A pair of non-constant rational functions $X, Y$ satisfies the functional equation

 if and only if either $Y=X$ or $Y = \mu_A \circ X$. \end{itemize} \el \pr Formula \eqref{mua} is obtained by directly solving $A \circ \mu = A$ in terms of the coefficients of $\mu$.
-To prove the second part, it is sufficient to observe that the curve $h_{A,A}$ clearly has two irreducible components: $x - y = 0$ and $\mu_A(x) - y = 0$, and therefore cannot have any other components.
+To prove the second part, it is sufficient to observe that the curve $h_{A,A}$ obviously has two irreducible components: $x - y = 0$ and $\mu_A(x) - y = 0$.

 \bl Let $A_1$ and $A_2$ be rational functions of degree two.
 Then $\mu_{A_1} = \mu_{A_2}$ if and only if $A_2 = \nu \circ A_1$ for some M\"obius transformation $\nu$. \el